umbraco/UmbracoDocs/Tutorials/Multilanguage-Setup/index.md

 1. At the top of the content tree, there is a dropdown to view the content tree in the language of your choice.

    ![Variant Content Tree](images/Variant-content-tree.png)
-2. To the right of the content name there is now a dropdown where you can select a language.
+2. To the right of the content name, there is now a dropdown where you can select a language.
 You can also open a split view so you can see two languages at once.

    ![Variant Drop-down list](images/variant-dropdown.png)